BabylonJS/Documentation/content/How_To/environment/Use_HDR_Environment.md

 ![Main Window](/img/How_To/environment/Lys_DefaultSettings_Main.png)

-Once done, in the preferences tab, please set the legacy dds mode (Four CC is not supported by BabylonJS):
+Once done, in the preferences tab, please set the legacy dds mode (Four CC is not supported byBabylon.js):

 ![Preferences](/img/How_To/environment/Lys_DefaultSettings_Prefs.png)